Bausch Health: 2010–2016: the Pearson years

 On September 28, 2010, Valeant merged with Biovail.
 The company retained the Valeant name and J. Michael Pearson as CEO, but was incorporated in Canada and temporarily kept Biovail's headquarters.
 Setting on a path of aggressive acquisitions, Pearson ultimately turned Valeant into a platform company that grows by systematically acquiring other companies.

 In February 2011, Valeant acquired PharmaSwiss S.A. for €350 million.
-In March 2011, an attempt to buy drugmaker Cephalon Inc. for $5.7 billion was unsuccessful.
-In May 2011, former Biovail Corporation Chairman and CEO Eugene Melnyk was banned from senior roles at public companies in Canada for five years and penalized to pay $565,000 by the Ontario Securities Commission.
-In the year before the merger with Valeant, Melnyk had settled by the United States Securities and Exchange Commission (SEC), and agreed to pay a civil penalty of $150,000 after having previously paid $1 million to settle other claims with the SEC.
 In July 2011, Valeant acquired Ortho Dermatologics from Janssen Pharmaceuticals for $345 million.
 The acquisition included the products Retin-A Micro, Ertaczo, and Renova, also known as tretinoin.
 In August 2011, Valeant acquired 87.2% of the outstanding shares of Sanitas Group for €314 million.
 In December 2011, Valeant acquired iNova Pharmaceuticals for A$625 million from Australian private equity firms Archer Capital with additional milestone payments of up to A$75 million.
 In December 2011, Valeant acquired Dermik, a dermatology unit of Sanofi.

 In January 2012, Valeant acquired Brazilian sports nutrition company Probiotica for R$150 million.
 In February 2012, Valeant acquired ophthalmic biotechnology company Eyetech Inc. In April 2012, Valeant acquired Pedinol.
 In April 2012, Valeant acquired assets from Atlantis Pharma in Mexico for $71 million.
 In May 2012, Valeant acquired AcneFree for $64 million plus milestone payments.
 In June 2012, Valeant acquired OraPharma for approximately $312 million with up to $144 million being paid in milestone payments.
 In August 2012, Valeant agreed to buy skin-care company Medicis Pharmaceutical for $2.6 billion.
 In January 2013, Valeant acquired the Russian company Natur Produkt for $163 million.
-In March 2013, Valeant acquired Obagi Medical Products, Inc. In May 2013, the company acquired Bausch & Lomb from Warburg Pincus for $8.7 billion in a move to dominate the market for specialty contact lenses and related products.
+In March 2013, Valeant acquired Obagi Medical Products, Inc.

+In May 2013, the company acquired Bausch & Lomb from Warburg Pincus for $8.7 billion in a move to dominate the market for specialty contact lenses and related products.